Steve-Fenton/stevefenton.co.uk/src/pages/blog/2025/08/pragmatic-ai-discussions.md

 ---

 There's no doubt about it, we need to talk about AI.
 Many dimensions need to be discussed, and the wiring between these dimensions is getting crossed.
 The problem is, AI is a trigger subject, and you end up trapped between the sabot-wielding righteous and the foaming-at-the-mouth robot overlord devotees.

+You can [skip straight to the framework](#ai-discussion-framework) if you don't want to read the reasons behind it.

 ## The need for terms of engagement